VC-funded startups are media DARLINGS!

 Just to support himself, Nithin was working at a call center at night, so he could trade during the day.

 This went on for several years until 2005 when Nithin met an acquaintance at the gym who was super impressed by Nithin's trading portfolio.
-He handed Nithin an INR 25 lakh cheque to handle his trading account.
+He handed Nithin an INR 25 lakh cheque to handle his demat account.

 With this opportunity, Nithin could quit his call center job and trade full-time!